pelagisk/softhouse/README.md

 # Approximation level 0

-- Detect when file is updated
+- [x] Read CSV input file using pandas
-- Read CSV input file using pandas
+- [x] Query using pandas
-- Query using pandas
+- [ ] FastAPI, return JSON
-- Return as JSON
+- [ ] Detect when file is updated and reload

 # Ideas
 - FastAPI